intel-lab-lkp/linux/Documentation/process/applying-patches.rst

 different versions of a source tree.
 Patches are created with the ``diff`` program.

-To correctly apply a patch you need to know what base it was generated from and what new version the patch will change the source tree into.
+To correctly apply a patch, you need to know what base it was generated from and what new version the patch will change the source tree into.
 These should both be present in the patch file metadata or be possible to deduce from the filename.